 The Forests Dialogue

 The Forests Dialogue (TFD) was established in 2000 to provide international leaders in the forest sector with an ongoing, multi-stakeholder dialogue platform and process focused on developing mutual trust, a shared understanding, and collaborative solutions to challenges in achieving sustainable forest management and forest conservation around the world.
 In recent years, TFD has expanded its remit to include all actors across the landscape, not just the forest sector.
-TFD is an autonomous, unincorporated organization hosted by Yale University and with a secretariat based at YSE.
+TFD is an autonomous, unincorporated organization hosted by Yale University and with a secretariat based at the Forest School at YSE.

 TFD is governed by a steering committee composed of leading individuals representing key stakeholder groups from around the world.
 TFD hires YSE students as program associates each term to work with the secretariat and steering committee members on all facets of TFD’s operations.
 Duties include background research for the initiatives, communications, secretariat support, dialogue planning, and running the dialogues on location.
-Students who are interested in forest and landscape-related issues as well as those who are interested in stakeholder engagement are encouraged to apply to work with TFD.
+Students who are interested in forests, climate, and landscape-related issues as well as those who are interested in stakeholder engagement are encouraged to apply to work with TFD.